Computability and Complexity of Categorical Structures: Describing Categorical Structures

 \item In \cite{KCC} we already showed how to construct equalizers, coequalizers, pullbacks, pushouts, comma categories, slice categories, the category $\sto$ which is the category with two distinct objects and an isomorphism between them, and several other constructs.
 We will not repeat those constructions here.

+\item Not every operation will work.
+Sometimes a program might want to compose two functors that are not adjacent to each other, or take a Kan extension that does not exist.
+In that case the Sammy program will just not be defined.
+This is similar to a case in classical computers where a program might come to divide by zero.
+Such programs are not valid.
+As in classical computers, it is in general impossible to syntactically determine if a Sammy program is valid.

+\item If an operation is defined, then it is assumed to take a finite amount of time to execute.
+This is true despite the fact that the operation might be taking a limit over an infinite category or deciding if two natural transformations with an infinite class of components are equal.
+Every program either goes into an infinite loop or halts after a finite amount of time.
+Programs do not go on for a transfinite amount of time.
+With this fact in mind, we can go on and talk of the computational complexity of a categorical construct.

-\item There are 20 types of commands in the Sammy programing language and the programs are of finite length.
+\item There are about 20 types of commands in the Sammy programming language and the programs are of finite length.
 This makes it very easy to encode and decode a Sammy program as a finite number.
 For Sammy programs, a number will correspond to a functor $P: \so \lra \omeg$ where $\omeg$ is the totally ordered category of natural numbers.
-We will have functors describing Sammy programs that deal with functors.
+We will have Sammy programs that describe functors which could be describe the number of a Sammy program.
 This will give us the self-reference that is so central to computability theory. \end{itemize}

-Formally, we say that a category $\A$ is {\it constructable} if there exists a Sammy program that $\verb"Return"$s a category is isomorphic to $\A$.
+Formally, we say that a category $\A$ is {\it constructible} if there exists a Sammy program that $\verb"Return"$s a category that is isomorphic to $\A$.
 There is a similar definition for functors.
-A natural transformation $\alpha$ is {\it constructable} if there exists a Sammy program that $\verb"Return"$s a$\alpha$..
+A natural transformation $\alpha$ is {\it constructible} if there exists a Sammy program that returns $\alpha$ with the command $\verb"Return"$s $(\alpha)$.

 Although Kolmogorov complexity of categories will not be the central focus of this paper, several such concepts will be used and need to be spelled out.
 When a certain structure is constructible by Sammy, we will be interested in what is the smallest number of Sammy operations needed to describe this structure.
 For a structure ${\X}$, its Kolmogorov complexity, $K_{Sammy}({\X})=K({\X})$ is the smallest number of operations in a Sammy program that can produce ${\X}$.
 For two categorical structures ${\X}$ and ${\Y}$, the relative Kolmogorov complexity, $K_{Sammy}({\X}|{\Y})= K({\X}|{\Y})$ is the smallest number of Sammy operations needed to describe ${\X}$ given that ${\Y}$ can be used as input to the program.